Sphereon-Opensource/pex-openapi/README.md

 The PE-OpenAPI Models Generator is a pre-configured component for generating the models from the PE-OpenAPI specification YAML files.
 Developers who intend to integrate the DIF PE specification in their TypeScript/JavaScript project can either extend this project, or follow the guide to make it part of their code-bases.

 ### PE-Models library
-The PE-Models library is a pre-published, and ready to use typescript node-module that can be directly downloaded and installed from [npmjs.com](https://www.npmjs.com/package/@sphereon/pe-models).
+The PE-Models library is a pre-published, and ready to use typescript node-module that can be directly downloaded and installed from [Sphereon's PE-Models' NPMJS](https://www.npmjs.com/package/@sphereon/pe-models).
 This library can be used in any JavaScript project, providing a consistent structure of the models required in presentation exchange between verifier and holders of verifiable credentials.

 Aditionally the PE-Models library can be used to create libraries for verification of presentation defifiniton and submission objects themselves.
 In this fashon, the PE-Models library is used in Sphereon's [PE-JS library](https://github.com/Sphereon-Opensource/pe-js/) to validate the model objects.